 Depending on how strict a K-Pop company is, they may or may not allow their artists (or idols) to take part in the creative process for their albums.
 Sometimes they are allowed to write and produce, sometimes they are not.
 Other times, they are limited in how much they can do.
 Regardless, these decisions are still all up to the company’s discretion.

 This song was actually written by Seulgi herself and selected by her company to be included in her album.
-“Dead Man Running” is the next track to introduce itself, and it immediately draws you in.
-The song’s intro takes a shift away from the deep and dark nature of “28 Reasons” and into something a bit more mysterious.
+“Dead Man Running” has an intro that takes a shift away from the deep and dark nature of “28 Reasons” into something a bit more mysterious.
 The song is definitely one of the most attention-grabbing of the album due to its enigmatic lyrics and production.

 The song’s ambiance carefully eases you into its realm by slowly introducing you to the song’s moving parts.
 The track begins with soft violins accompanied by Seulgi’s quiet voice before more beats are added into the mix and the chorus explodes.
 The song feels like you are being chased by Seulgi as the titular dead man running.
 This idea is later expanded on in the bridge’s lyrics as she says repeatedly sings